-Element Function ■ Stop Stops the controller. ▶ Start Starts a stopped controller.
+Element Function Stop Stops the controller.
+Start Starts a stopped controller.
 0 Updates the list of messages in the work area for the connected safety controller.
 This opens a save dialog.
 From there you can save the message list of the work area as a CSV file.
 T Filter This reduces the list in the work area to the selected message types.
-Message types to display: Information Warning Error 亩 This deletes the currently selected element.
+Message types to display: Image: Comparison of the selected message types Warning Image: Comparison of the selected message types 亩 This deletes the currently selected element.